ghostFaceKillah/scroller-game/README.md

 We made a game with [Janek](https://github.com/jan-gajl) in 2015, in objective C.
 - We never released it.
-- I did actually release [other game, Planetoid](https://kwcodes.com/how-i-failed-5-side-projects-in-6-years-earning-0/) with my friend [Krzysztof](kwcodes.com).
+- I did actually release [other game, Planetoid](https://www.youtube.com/watch?v=IJVSyolxm7A) with my friend [Krzysztof](kwcodes.com).
+Krzysztof has written a [great blog post](https://kwcodes.com/how-i-failed-5-side-projects-in-6-years-earning-0/) [(discussion on HN)](https://news.ycombinator.com/item?id=28980691) describing the failure of that game and other failed side projects.
 - I still love objective C.
 - BTW, Apple had a memory leak and crashes in SpriteKit.
 It was just released.
 No-one believed me back then, but it was true in the end, lol.